aimanyongki/Belajar/README.md

 This repository provides some basic knowledge about programming and geoscience field.

-Here are several links for further readings
+Here are several links for further readings:

 https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks